bhabanikantpra2003/mastering_git/readme.md

 git add ./
 git commit -m "message-here"
-git push -u origin feature-branch
+git push -u origin feature-branch why we write git push , so that to send this code from local to remote

 now every time you can just write git push ,, instead of writing push -u origin ... also for downloading the latest code from the remote file to local file use :